cmazx/yiistorm/README.md

 YiiStorm
 ========

-YiiStorm is a plugin for PhpStorm that is adding code navigation enahancements for [Yii framework](http://www.yiiframework.com/) based projects.
+YiiStorm is PhpStorm plugin that is adding various enhancements for [Yii framework](http://www.yiiframework.com/) based projects.

 Features